Development Lifecycle Trade-offs

 When Each Side Wins

-Centralized wins when: Organization is small/medium, strict compliance requirements, shared customer data across BUs, limited Salesforce expertise in the org, or early in the Salesforce journey.
+Centralized wins when the organization is small/medium, compliance requirements are strict, customer data is shared across BUs, Salesforce expertise is limited, or the org is early in its Salesforce journey.

-Federated wins when: Large organization with independent BUs, diverse business processes, multiple orgs, BUs have mature Salesforce teams, or speed of delivery is prioritized over consistency.
+Federated wins when the organization is large with independent BUs, business processes differ significantly, there are multiple orgs, BUs have mature Salesforce teams, or delivery speed takes priority over consistency.

-Hybrid model: Most enterprise CTA scenarios benefit from a “hub and spoke” model — a central CoE sets standards, manages shared components, and governs architecture decisions, while BU teams execute within those guardrails.
-This balances governance with delivery speed.
+Hybrid model: Most enterprise CTA scenarios benefit from a “hub and spoke” model.
+A central CoE sets standards, manages shared components, and governs architecture decisions while BU teams execute within those guardrails.

 6. Short vs Long Release Cycles